GBouffard/pokemon-hangman/README.md

 ===

 Main functionalities:
+- A new game cannot be started before a game is completed.
 - The game chooses a ramdom name within the list of first generation pokemon names.
 - The player has 6 lives at initial state and will select letters to play.
 - If a correct letter is guessed, it shows within the visual progress and no life is lost.